tektoncd/pipeline/docs/taskruns.md

 `debug-continue`: Mark the step as a success and exit the breakpoint.

 `debug-fail-continue`: Mark the step as a failure and exit the breakpoint.

+`debug-beforestep-continue`: Mark the step continue to execute

+`debug-beforestep-fail-continue`: Mark the step not continue to execute

+`debug-afterstep-continue`: Mark the step as completed with success after processed

+`debug-afterstep-fail-continue`: Mark the step as completed with failure after processed

 *More information on the inner workings of debug can be found in the [Debug documentation](debug.md)*